 General Motors Co.
-(GM), which acquired a 7 percent stake in PSA Peugeot Citroen (UG) in March, said it may have to write down its investment as the European auto market heads toward its fifth straight annual sales decline.
+(GM:US), which acquired a 7 percent stake in PSA Peugeot Citroen (UG) in March, said it may have to write down its investment as the European auto market heads toward its fifth straight annual sales decline.

 The amount at which GM is carrying the investment in Paris- based Peugeot exceeded its fair value at June 30, GM said yesterday in a filing with the U.S. Securities and Exchange Commission.
 The Detroit-based automaker said it plans to hold the investment until the value recovers.

 “They’re acknowledging that it was a bad decision,” said Dennis Virag, president of Automotive Consulting Group in Ann Arbor, Michigan.
 “The writing is on the wall and they see that in hindsight it was not a good investment.”

 After rebounding from a government-backed bankruptcy three years ago with rising U.S. auto demand, GM is struggling in Europe, where it has lost $16.8 billion since 1999.
 Industry overcapacity and falling sales have led to mounting competition and losses.
 The Peugeot alliance, under which GM paid about 320 million euros ($423 million) for its stake, is supposed to help through cooperation for purchasing and vehicle development.

 “We assessed whether the decline in value represented an other-than-temporary impairment and concluded that the impairment is temporary,” GM said in its filing yesterday on the stake.
 “The recent economic uncertainty is weighing heavily on the valuation of PSA.
 Should market conditions not recover in the near-term, we may conclude the impairment is other-than- temporary, resulting in an impairment charge.”

 The filing didn’t give GM’s carrying value for the investment.